Yesterday17/ZenScript/README.md

 This extension contributes the following settings:

-- `zenscript.maxNumberOfProblems`: Controls the maximum number of problems produced by the server.
 - `zenscript.maxHistoryEntries`: Controls the maximum number of history entries responsed by the server.
 - `zenscript.showIsProjectWarn`: Whether to show warning of isProject.
 - `zenscript.modIdItemCompletion`: Whether to show modid autocompletion with bracketHandlers.